-The final scene of the episode is Bruce at his parents' grave, paying his respects to their memory.
+The final scene of the episode shows Bruce at his parents' grave, paying his respects to their memory.

 Tropes in this episode include: